IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 MDSC to
-automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for Link Aggregation Group (LAG)) to client ports in the ROADM.
+automatically correlate the information from the PNC network databases about the physical ports from the routers (single link or bundle links for LAG) to client ports in the
+ROADM.

 The analysis of multi-layer fault management is outside the scope of